“I was so scared. I was sure that I would die and that my baby would, too.”

 Among its many risks, pre-eclampsia can increase the likelihood of premature labor—as in Cheri’s case.

 When the Sentile family arrived at St. Therese, they were told that her OB/GYN wasn’t there and that Cheri would have to be seen at another hospital.
 She was devastated.
 “I felt helpless,” she pauses.
 “I knew something was wrong, and the doctor I had already seen wasn’t there to help me.
 I didn’t know what to do.”

 Scared and in excruciating pain, Cheri was hoisted into a St.Therese ambulance and transported to Fond des Blancs by the hospital’s emergency medical team.
 Cheri’s mother and husband rode with her in the ambulance and provided some comfort during what felt like a days-long journey.

 “It felt like forever.
 I just wanted to be out of the car,” she recalls.

-When Cheri and her family arrived at St. Boniface, she was rushed into the operating room, where our OB/GYN resident, Dr. Calvin Jean Wilson, performed an emergency cesarean section.
+When Cheri and her family arrived at SBH, she was rushed into the operating room, where our OB/GYN resident, Dr. Calvin Jean Wilson, performed an emergency cesarean section.

-With the help of SBHF doctors and nurses, baby Urison was born on June, 30—six weeks premature, but otherwise healthy.
+With the help of SBH doctors and nurses, baby Urison was born on June, 30—six weeks premature, but otherwise healthy.
 Mom and baby have both made quick recoveries in a few short weeks.